Perspective | No, a Virginia school district didn’t ban Dr. Seuss books. Here’s what really happened.

 A: Sure.
 To clarify, I wouldn’t say that literature needs to be a “literal” representation of “the world of experience.”
 There are many ways to get at the truths of our various life experiences.
 I just finished reading N.K.
 Jemisin’s “Broken Earth” trilogy, speculative fiction that explores the effects of structural racism, exploitation of nature and challenges of motherhood.
 All of its truths are drawn from the world of experience but set in a parallel universe.

 Though literal realism isn’t required, it’s important for all children to meet characters of all races and many varieties of experience.
 Because representation is about power.
-If you’re mainly reading books about straight white boys and men, the message you receive is that straight white boys and men are — and should be — at the center of the universe.
-A steady literary diet of such books risks creating arrogant, self-centered white boys, and it risks telling all others that their stories are just not as worth telling, that they are less important.
-In contrast, reading books by Ibi Zoboi or Jacqueline Woodson or Daniel Jose Older is good for everyone.
+If you’re mainly reading books about straight White boys and men, the message you receive is that straight White boys and men are — and should be — at the center of the universe.
+A steady literary diet of such books risks creating arrogant, self-centered White boys, and it risks telling all others that their stories are just not as worth telling, that they are less important.
+In contrast, reading books by Ibi Zoboi or Jacqueline Woodson or Daniel José Older is good for everyone.
 Children whose identities intersect with their characters’ identities see themselves reflected in the books they read.
-They learn that their stories matter, and that they are not alone.
-And the white boys reading these books can expand their understanding of humanity and cultivate empathy for lives different than their own.
+They learn that their stories matter and that they are not alone.
+And the White boys reading these books can expand their understanding of humanity and cultivate empathy for lives different than their own.

 Literature expands our emotional lives.
 Stories show us how we are connected — offering “a glimpse across the limits of our self,” as Hisham Matar says of art more generally.
 Books for young people reach selves still very much in the process of becoming; minds that have not yet been made up; future adults who can learn respect instead of suspicion, understanding instead of fear, and even love.